Dear Customer;

 - ISO IEC 27001 Amd 1:2024

-- Climate change should be determined as relevant or not along with other issues, and if relevant, it should be assessed under the risk assessment within the scope of the management system standards.
+- It should be determined whether climate change is related to other issues, and if relevant, it should be assessed under risk evaluation within the management system standards.

 - The publication year of each Management System standard will not change.